 EPAD LCS is designed to address the dual need for development of accurate longitudinal models for AD covering the entire disease course, and development of adequate infrastructure for facilitating identification of research participants and clinical trial recruitment.
-EPAD LCS will have a probability-spectrum population selected from already existing PCs across Europe to facilitate fast recruitment.
+EPAD LCS will have a probability-spectrum population selected mostly from already existing PCs across Europe to facilitate fast recruitment.
 Different types of PCs will be considered (e.g. memory clinic-based, population-based).
 Due to the variety of PCs, some EPAD LCS research participants will be e.g. memory clinic patients without dementia, while others will be e.g. participants without dementia from the general population.
 The variety of PC settings will ensure that the EPAD LCS probability-spectrum population can cover the entire continuum of probability for AD dementia development.
-Regular EPAD LCS follow-up with clinical, cognitive and biomarker assessments will provide a well-phenotyped probability-spectrum population, generating high-quality data for updating disease models, for easier identification of individuals suitable for trial inclusion, and for use as trial run-in data and reference for evaluating intervention efficacy.
+Some potential participants identified by their referring clinician, or the referring clinician themselves, will contact the EPAD LCS teams directly.
+To enable access to the EPAD LCS for these potential participants, the referring clinician will check if they match the flexible algorithm.
+Regular EPAD LCS follow-up with clinical, cognitive and biomarker assessments will provide a wellphenotyped probability-spectrum population, generating high-quality data for updating disease models, for easier identification of individuals suitable for trial inclusion, and for use as trial run-in data and reference for evaluating intervention efficacy.

 The flow of research participants from the population at large to the trial is divided into the following stages: firstly, EPAD will engage existing PCs from across Europe who may have eligible research participants for the EPAD LCS.
 The next step is drawing research participants from the PCs into the EPAD LCS to maintain a suitable population of approximately 6,000 research participants.
+This main form of recruitment for the EPAD LCS is complemented with research participants who come from a clinical setting, they or their referring clinician will contact EPAD LCS centres directly.
 Finally, research participants in the EPAD LCS who fulfil trial inclusion criteria (approximately 1,500 research participants), will be invited to enter the EPAD PoC trial for evaluation of treatment for secondary prevention of AD dementia.
 This trial is a standing, adaptive, PoC trial that could involve multiple arms running concurrently.
 Successful graduation through PoC into phase 3 confirmatory trials of single or combinatorial interventions will be based on success against an intermediary, target specific biomarker and then success against a cognitive measure.

-Once recruitment is completed, at any given time there should be approx. 6,000 research participants in the EPAD LCS and approx. 1,500 in the EPAD PoC, hence the need to replenish each from PCs as participants are lost through attrition.
-EPAD LCS will initially run until the end of December 2019, and extension of consent will be sought after 4 years.
+Once recruitment is completed, at any given time there should be approx. 6,000 research participants in the EPAD LCS and approximately 1,500 in the EPAD PoC, hence the need to replenish each from PCs as participants are lost through attrition.
+EPAD LCS will initially run until the end of December 2019, and extension of consent will be sought prior to this date.